Esther Hayut

+Esther Hayut (אֶסְתֵּר חַיּוּת; born 16 October 1953) is an Israeli jurist who served as president of the Supreme Court of Israel from October 2017 to October 2023, and as Justice of the Supreme Court of Israel from 2004 to 2023.
+She is considered to have been a progressive and liberal justice in the Supreme Court of Israel, playing a key role in many landmark cases throughout her tenure.

 Early life

 Esther "Esti" Avni was born in Herzliya, Israel, in the Shaviv ma'abara (today the Yad HaTesha neighborhood) to Yehuda and Yehudit Avni, who were both Romanian Holocaust survivors.
 Her parents divorced when she was a toddler, and her father emigrated to the United Kingdom.
 She grew up in her grandparents' home in the Neve Amal neighborhood of Herzliya.
 At age 17, she moved to Eilat to live with her mother, who had remarried.
 She completed high school in Eilat in 1971.
 After graduating high school, she was conscripted into the Israel Defense Forces, where she served in the military music band of Central Command.

 After her discharge from the army, Hayut attended law school at Tel Aviv University, graduating in 1977.
-During her law studies, she also met her husband, David Hayut, with whom she has two sons.
+During her law studies, she met her husband, David Hayut, with whom she has two sons.
 Hayut interned at the law firm of Haim Yosef Zadok, a former Israeli Minister of Justice, where she stayed on to work as an associate lawyer between 1977 and 1985.
-After leaving the firm, Hayut opened an independent office together with her husband, specializing in commercial and tort law.
-In 2022, Hayut was awarded by Forbes as one of the 50 over 50 women leading the way throughout Europe, the Middle East and Africa.
+After leaving the firm, Hayut opened an independent office together with her husband, specializing in commercial law and tort law.